MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0029-pagedeletionnotallowed.md

 ## Remarks

-It is not allowed to remove pages or page extensions which have been published.
+It is not allowed to remove pages which have been published.
 This will break dependent extensions which:
 - are referencing this page from code,
 - are extending the page using a page extension,
 - are customizing the page using page customizations.